 Wish You Were Here is a little different.
 When the story starts my protagonist, Maxine (Max) Henderson, is married.

 When we did the cover for this we really wanted to show a sense of place – the fictional village of Brookford in the Cotswolds.
 I think we absolutely did that.
 We also wanted something that wasn’t as light and breezy as the Melbourne girls series – Max’s story is a deeper than that.
 With Max I’m also straying into what is known as “food-lit”.
+It is, however, still very much a love story.

 Happy Ever After also falls into the food-lit genre.
 It’s set mostly in suburban Sydney with a key location in Kate and Neil’s story being the Royal Botanic Gardens – specifically the Moreton Bay Fig that sits high and proud above the Opera House.
 That’s it below.